HeikkiKantanen/sanoma_assignment/README.md

 > npm start
 ```

-### After these steps you should see this view in your browser.
+### After these steps you should see this kind of view in your browser.

 ![Screenshot of the front page](Screenshot_home.png)